ibm-apiconnect/pot/labs/lab0.md

     > When you install `nvm` it will also install `npm` which is the node package manager.
     > npm is used to install node.js based software packages including the API Connect
     > Developer Toolkit

+    {% include note.html content="
+        When you install `nvm` it will also install `npm` which is the node package manager. npm is used to install node.js based software packages including the API Connect Developer Toolkit
+    "%}

 1. Close and restart your terminal as indicated in the terminal window or run this command `source ~/.profile`.